chenyan1998/Term6_Database_AWS/README.md

 Chi Ziheng       1003030
 ```

-Please note that all our python script need Python3.7+ to run.
+Please note that all our python scripts need Python3.7+ to run.
-You can also find our automation script demostration video here: [Video link](https://github.com/chenyan1998/50043.DataBase_And_BigData/blob/main/assets/automation_demo.mp4)
+You can also find our automation script demonstration video here: [Video link](https://github.com/chenyan1998/50043.DataBase_And_BigData/blob/main/assets/automation_demo.mp4)

 Table of Contents
 - [1.
 Introduction](#1-introduction)